 If you’re looking for an easy winter decor project that even a kid could do, this ombre snowflake art is perfect!
 Looks great on the wall or mantel.

-Well, I’ve figured out a way to have snow in my abode all year round – with these DIY ombre snowflake art on canvas.
+Well, I’ve figured out a way to have snow in my abode all year round – with this snowflake art on canvas.
 Just painting canvases one color wasn’t going to work for me, which is why I went for the ombre effect.

 Even though these canvases just give the snow idea without actual snow, I’m still going to have the hot chocolate.
 Is that okay?